bitnissen/HTMS-ApiGateway/README.md

 It is required to provide the following environment variables:

--  `SYSEVENT`: tells the API Gateway where the Event-server the IP/hostname and port of the Event-server.
+-  `SYSEVENT`: tells the API Gateway where the Event-service the IP/hostname and port of the Event-service.

 ### Docker approach (recommended)